What is Operational Technology (OT) Security?

 Why is OT cybersecurity important?

 Historically, OT systems were not connected to the internet, shielding them from online threats such as malware and cyber-attacks.
-However, the progression towards digital transformation and the blending of IT and OT systems has led many organizations to integrate additional solutions into their infrastructure to tackle new and unique security challenges.
+However, the progression toward digital transformation and the blending of IT and OT systems has led many organizations to integrate additional solutions into their infrastructure to tackle new and unique security challenges.
 This evolution has given rise to intricate network structures that lack cohesive information sharing, reducing overall system visibility for OT cybersecurity professionals.

 Advantages of effective OT security

-Enhanced Visibility
+Enhanced visibility

 One of the primary advantages of effective OT security is enhanced visibility across the entire network.
 This involves discovering and identifying every device connected to the OT system and assessing their trust levels.
-By defining the attack surface, OT security teams can continuously monitor device behavior and traffic patterns, ensuring any anomalies are quickly detected and addressed.
+By defining the attack surface, OT security teams can continuously monitor device behavior and traffic patterns, ensuring anomalies are detected and addressed quickly.
 Enhanced visibility enables security teams to profile traffic accurately, dictate allowed protocols, applications, and services, and enforce strict security measures.
 This comprehensive view helps in making informed decisions and maintaining robust security postures across both IT and OT environments.

-Continuous Monitoring
+Continuous monitoring

-System and Subsystem Control
+System and subsystem control

 Another significant advantage of effective OT security is the enhanced control over systems and subsystems.
 OT systems often manage critical industrial processes, making it essential to ensure that each system and subsystem performs its designated function without interference.
 Multifactor authentication (MFA) ensures that only authorized personnel have access to specific areas of the network.
 Network segmentation and micro-segmentation create zones of control, providing a layered security approach that isolates critical systems and prevents lateral movement of threats.
 Sandboxing techniques detect potential threats, and automated quarantine measures prevent these threats from causing damage, ensuring the integrity and reliability of industrial operations.